Enrichment Rules

 Enrichment Rule Types

-Veza currently supports three types of enrichment rules:
+Veza currently supports four types of enrichment rules:

-• Non-Human Identities (NHI): Automatically label users with the identity type attribute by setting the value to HUMAN or NONHUMAN.
+• Identify Non-Human Identities: Automatically label users with the identity type attribute by setting the value to HUMAN or NONHUMAN.

-• Privileged Access: Roles that meet the query condition will have the is privileged attribute set to TRUE.
+• Detect Privileged Accounts: Roles that meet the query condition will have the is privileged attribute set to TRUE.

 When extracting metadata from an integration, Veza will check for matching enrichment rules and update entities that meet the conditions specified by the saved query.
 For example, an enrichment rule could label roles that grant access to specific permissions or resources as "privileged," mark identities as non-human based on a naming convention, or set a criticality level for resources based on existing tags or attributes.